Improved Highway Safety

 Modern digital music technology is excellent evidence that any sound can be duplicated by a sequence of digital values.
 In the 1980s, this was first applied to talking dolls that became very popular.
 As the technology developed, computer speaking capabilities developed, and nowadays, EVERYTHING seems to be able to talk, including kitchen appliances.

 When the word "Warning!" is spoken, it takes about one second.
 At highway speed, a vehicle travels about 100 feet per second.
 This means that the bumps or grooves would need to be spread out over a stretch of a hundred feet so the verbal message sounded correct at that speed.
-This extended space allows roughly one thousand individual bumps or grooves, enough sound detail to make the verbal message quite understandable.
-It wouldn't be of CD or radio quality, mostly because the relatively large diameter of the vehicle's tires is in contact with several bumps all at the same time, which sort of "smears" the resultant sound.
+This extended space allows at least one thousand individual bumps or grooves, enough sound detail to make the verbal message quite understandable.
+It wouldn't be of CD or radio quality, mostly because the relatively large diameter of the vehicle's tire is in contact with several bumps all at the same time, which sort of "smears" the resultant sound.

 At higher vehicle speed, the message is heard in a higher pitched voice, and a little more rapidly.
 At lower speeds, it sounds like a deeper voice and it is said more slowly.
 Below about 40 mph, the effect is somewhat less.
 There is less impact on the tire, so therefore the loudness is less.
 Also, there is even more smearing of the sounds produced, so the message is less understandable.